Dano507/astro-session-demo/README.md

 ## Summary
-I overengineered a simple counter, learning fundemental skills about TypeScript, and code modularity along the way.
+I overengineered a simple counter, learning fundemental skills about TypeScript and code modularity along the way.